doseofted/prim-rpc/README.md

 ## Support

-You can support Prim+RPC by contributing code (either to the core or plugins), sponsoring the projects, or [working with Ted on a new project](https://doseofted.com/).
+You can support Prim+RPC by [starring the repository](https://github.com/doseofted/prim-rpc), sharing with others, contributing code (either to the core or plugins), sponsoring the project, or [working with Ted on a new project](https://doseofted.com/).

 ## Contributions